 For extra germ removal, it is a good practice to sterilise baby bottles at least once daily, especially when your baby is younger than 3 months, was born prematurely, or has a weakened immune system.
 This applies regardless if you are bottle feeding with formula or expressed breast milk.
 Daily sanitizing of feeding items may not be necessary for older, healthy babies, if those items are cleaned carefully after each use.

-Before sanitizing, make sure you have cleaned feeding items, bottle brushes, and wash basins.
+Before sanitizing, make sure you have cleaned feeding items.

-Sanitize all items (even the bottle brush and wash basin!) by using one of the following options.
+Sanitize all items by using one of the following options.

 - Place disassembled feeding items into a pot and cover with water.

 - Ensure water covers all items and items not in direct contact with metal as this may damage feeding items.

 - Put the pot over heat and bring to a boil.

 - Boil for 3 minutes.

 - Place bottles and teats in the sterilizer with the openings facing down.

 - Follow instructions for adding water to the unit and turning it on.